-In my opinion, as someone who has dealt with large Blockchain PR campaigns over the years, PR is good but it’s not the key for your IEO marketing success.
+In my opinion, as someone who has dealt with large Blockchain PR campaigns over the years, PR is good, but it’s not the key to your IEO’s marketing success.

-You should also define certain KPI’s for your IEO PR campaign.
+You should also define certain KPIs for your IEO PR campaign.
 Most companies think that PR leads to high traffic, but that’s not correct.
-Let’s take a look at this article on CoinTelegraph about the launch of a new platform trading platform.
+Let’s look at this article on CoinTelegraph about the launch of a new platform trading platform.

-If they will get 3% of CTR it means they should expect 125 visitors, and that’s an optimistic scenario.
+If they get a CTR of 3%, they should expect 125 visitors, which is an optimistic scenario.

-You should also consider the fact that people don’t like sponsored content (No one likes to be sold things).
+You should also consider that people don’t like sponsored content (no one likes to be sold things).
 Most of those visitors would leave CryptoAltum within the first minute.

 Why am I showing you this?
 Well, you should know what to expect from your IEO PR campaign.
-It leads me to the new chapter.
+It leads me to the next chapter.

-When a company launches an IEO PR campaign, in most cases they imagine their site is getting exploded with insane traffic.
-In reality, it’s far from being true.
+When a company launches an IEO PR campaign, in most cases, they imagine their site is getting exploded with insane traffic.
+In reality, it’s far from the truth.
 From the thousands of people who will read the articles in your PR campaign, only a few will actually visit your site.

 But does it means you spent money for nothing?